Get Going Guide (2026)

 Start with what fits now.
 You can always scale up if the case escalates.

-• Settlement Strategist – Negotiates first, escalates only when necessary.
+• Settlement Strategist: Negotiates first, escalates only when necessary.
 Keeps costs reasonable.

-Over 90% of cases settle.
+Remember that more than 90% of cases settle.
 Choose someone skilled in resolution but credible in court if needed.

-Four Personality Types You’ll Meet
+The Four Personality Types You’ll Meet

-4. The Chauffeur – Elite, expensive, adaptable.
+4. The Chauffeur: Elite, expensive, adaptable.
 Worth it in complex cases, overkill in simple ones.

-Before you hire, check the basics:
+Before you hire someone, check the basics:

 • Do I feel heard and understood?